Magnetic Polarisability of Octet Baryons via Lattice QCD

 Examples of such fits are shown in \autoref{fig:fitting:kdsqfit}.

-To determine the uncertainty in the polarisability, a jackknife error estimate is performed.
+To determine the uncertainty in the polarizability, a jackknife error estimate is performed.
 A second-order jackknife is used to obtain uncertainties on the correlation functions and correlation function ratios.
-Uncertainties for fit values such as the magnetic polarisability energy shift for each field strength are obtained from individual first-order jackknife sub-ensembles.
+Uncertainties for fit values such as the magnetic polarizability energy shift for each field strength are obtained from individual first-order jackknife subensembles.
 Finally, the fit of the energy shifts as a function of field strength is repeated on each jackknife sub-ensemble and the error on the ensemble average calculated as the jackknife error.

 In this particular case, we obtain $\beta_p=2.25(21)\times 10^{-4}\,$fm$^3$ for the proton at $\kappa=0.13727$, $\mpi=570\,$MeV.
 This process is repeated for every baryon at every quark mass.